Leveraging Audio and Text Modalities in Mental Health: A Study of LLMs Performance: Results Discussion

 In dealing with model responses, some models insisted on starting the PTSD severity scale from 0, even though the proper range based on the prompt was between 17 and 85.
 In addition, we encountered a specific case in the dataset with sample ID 683, where its truth severity value was 10, which falls below the expected range.
 To address this, we adjusted the value and treated it as 17 to align with the proper range of the PTSD severity score.

-In Table \ref{tab:PTSD-SEV}, the performance of models for PTSD severity classification across both text and audio modalities is assessed based on two distributions: Intervals Based on LLMs and Reference Intervals.
-These distributions represent different ways of mapping PTSD severity scores into categorical labels for evaluation.
+Table~\ref{tab:PTSD-SEV} presents the results for PTSD severity classification across Text, Audio, and combined Audio+Text modalities.
+The performance is evaluated using Balanced Accuracy (BA), F1-score, and Mean Absolute Error (MAE) across two interval distributions: Intervals Based on LLMs and Reference Intervals.
+The best-performing values for each prompt are highlighted in bold and underlined.

-The Intervals Based on LLMs are derived from each model's interpretation of the severity ranges based on their internal mapping strategies.
-These intervals reflect how the models perceive and classify the severity levels from the provided prompt.
-The ranges vary slightly across models as they adapt the scoring thresholds independently.

-The Reference Intervals are based on the predefined mappings outlined in Table \ref{tab:PTSD-MAP}, which adheres to the PCL-C (PTSD) severity scale discussed in the \textit{Data Preprocessing} section \ref{sec:data_preprocessing}.
-The interval details, including the mapping of severity labels, are also explicitly presented in Table \ref{tab:PTSD-MAP}.
-These intervals serve as a standard benchmark, ensuring consistent and structured severity categorization for all models.
-In Table \ref{tab:PTSD-SEV}, the performance of models for PTSD severity classification across modalities is assessed based on two distributions: the LLM’s Distribution and the Reference Distribution.

-For the Intervals based on LLMs, the Phi-3.5-mini model showcased superior performance in the text modality with the highest balanced accuracy of 69.9\% on Prompt 2.
-GPT-4o mini also demonstrated significant consistency, achieving the second-highest BA of 69.2\% and the highest F1 score of 0.73 on Prompt 1, underscoring its robust capabilities.

-In the audio modality, performance levels were generally closer to the average observed across all models.
-The Gemini 1.5 Pro was notable for achieving a high F1 score of 0.69 on Prompt 2, illustrating its effectiveness in handling audio inputs for PTSD severity assessment.

-The Mean Absolute Error (MAE) analysis highlights Gemini 1.5 Pro's precision in the audio modality, achieving the lowest MAE scores, notably a 0.28 in the LLM intervals.
-Also, for the reference intervals GPT-4o mini and Llama3-70 achieved the lowest MAE with 0.44.
-This precision demonstrates its effectiveness in closely approximating actual PTSD severity levels.
-Conversely, the audio and combined modalities showed higher MAE values, suggesting less accuracy in these approaches.

-Combining text and audio modalities did not consistently enhance performance, as seen from the similar or slightly lower results compared to single modalities in some prompts.
-This observation suggests that while multimodal approaches hold promise, they do not always guarantee superior performance over single-modality analyses in PTSD severity classification.

-Overall, text modality models generally outperformed those in the audio modality, indicating that text-based approaches to classifying PTSD severity are more effective.
+The results demonstrate that text-based models generally outperform audio and multimodal configurations in PTSD severity classification.
+The best Balanced Accuracy (BA) was achieved by the Phi-3.5-mini model using Text, reaching 69.9\% with Prompt 2 under the LLM intervals.
+Additionally, the highest F1 score of 0.73 was attained by GPT-4o mini using Text and Prompt 1 under the same interval setting.
+In contrast, the lowest MAE was obtained by Gemini 1.5 Pro using Audio with Prompt 1, achieving 0.28, indicating superior precision in estimating severity levels from audio inputs.